alphagov/notifications-admin/docs/index.md

 ----------------

 You can use the API to:
-* send notifications
+* send a notification
-* retrieve one or more notifications
+* retrieve one notification
 * retrieve all notifications

 To send a text notification: